 Blackberry bushes, native to eastern North America, are thorny brambles (and are kin to roses).
 New, first year canes will not bear fruit until the second year.
 Blackberries grow in meadows, clearings, fence rows, and along roadsides.
 They prefer moist, well-drained soil.
 Blackberries are perennials that spread by creeping suckers.
-In the North Georgia Mountains blackberries begin blooming in May.
+In the North Georgia Mountains blackberries begin blooming in May or June.
 Blackberry winter occurs at this time when temperatures drop suddenly into the 50’s or 60’s.
-After highs in the 80’s and 90’s, everyone is freezing and wishing the warm sweaters weren't packed away.
+After highs in the 80’s and 90’s, everyone is freezing and putting on sweaters and jackets.

 Blackberry leaves should be harvested and dried for winter use before fruit ripens.
 Blackberries begin to ripen in late June or early July and continue producing for several weeks.
 It takes about 3 quarts of berries to make a run (7 to 8 half-pints) of jelly.